IvanGorshechnikov/sample-mcp-stdio-server/README.md

-# DBeaver MCP Data Server
+# Sample MCP Data Server

 An MCP server over **stdio** that fetches real-world data from free public APIs and converts it to SQL INSERT statements.